 Salty Zombies and Salty

 We came up with the name because we wanted to go with something like “Crazy Zombies” or “Angry Zombies” like that game Angry Birds… We wanted to be light-hearted and comical with the name.
-I also stressed that having the .com domain name and Facebook URL was an important factor.
+I also stressed that having the .com domain name and Facebook URL was an essential factor.
 Eventually, after a day of thinking and research, we decided on Salty Zombies.
-It wasn’t our first choice but it was a good one with the FB/URL and .com being available.
+It wasn’t our first choice, but it was a good one with the FB/URL and .com being available.

 Who is “We”?

-It was so evident because there were glitch holes next to their beds and boxes where they had their raiding gear stashed.
-There were also glitch holes all along the tunnel they dug to get into our base.
+At the beginning of Salty Zombies, there were 3 of us, Me, Starlord and a guy named Devin.
+We met on the 7 Days To Die PC Facebook group and joined a PvP server called Apocalypse.
+Absolutely shit admin.
+He let his friends access the live map, and they raided people via ground glitching.
+It was evident because there were glitch holes next to their beds and boxes where they had their raiding gear stashed.
+There were also glitch holes along the tunnel they dug to get into our base.
 The admin just said, “Prove it.”
 Apparently, the blatantly obvious wasn’t enough.

-Ground Glitching A.K.A “X Raying” is where you put yourself and a block in a particular position so your character glitches through the earth allowing you can see everything underground.
+Ground Glitching A.K.A “X Raying” is where you put yourself and a block in a particular position so your character glitches through the earth, allowing you can see everything underground.

-This is where we mostly hang out but the story of playing on a server with shit admin A.K.A.
-“Badmins”, is a common one.
-I had also personally played on many servers with friends for weeks, only to find the server disappeared one day and we lost all our hard work.
+This is where we mostly hang out, but the story of playing on a server with shit admin A.K.A.
+“Badmins” is a common one.
+I had also personally played on many servers with friends for weeks, only to find the server disappeared one day, and we lost all our hard work.

 Being tired of playing on servers like this is what sparked the idea of creating our own 7 days to die server.
 Devin nor Starlord had ever run a server before or knew where to start.
-I had run one with my friends a while back called “Zombie Lust” just a small friend’s only closed server.
+However, I had run one with my friends a while back called “Zombie Lust”, just a small friend’s only server.
 So I had some experience in getting one up and running.

 In the BEGINNING

-It was at this point I realised “I been here before” Many a time I decided to do a project with friends where I invest the money and we agree to split the workload evenly.
-But in the end, I find myself doing 99.9% of the work because I still had to pay the bills and they still asking for that equal share of the profits.
+It was at this point I realised, “I’ve been here before”.
+Many a time, I decided to do a project with friends where I invested the money, and we agreed to split the workload evenly.
+But in the end, I found myself doing 99.9% of the work because I still had to pay the bills, and they were still asking for an equal share of the profits.
 I parted ways with a few friends and lost my passion for similar projects for this very reason.
 I didn’t want this to be a repeated scenario.
-I didn’t want to fall out with these guys or lose my enjoyment for playing 7 Days To Die.
+I didn’t want to fall out with these guys or lose my enjoyment of playing 7 Days To Die.

-My job was to get the people by using my expertise in marketing, graphic design, SEO, web development, social media, content creation etc. I would build up the community and bring them to our server.
+My job was to get people in, using my expertise in marketing, graphic design, SEO, web development, social media, content creation etc. I would build up the community and bring them to our server.
 Their job was to run the server and bot and keep it running smoothly.
 I gave them their roles, responsibilities and structure, and I did what I did best.